katarinastuart/Sv4_HistoricalStarlings/README.md

 <li>DArTseq SNP variant calling</li>

-<h2> SNP variant calling for raw RRS (DArTseq) data</h2>
+<h2> SNP variant calling for raw RRS (DArTseq) data (with reference)</h2>

-The following is a summary of some SNP calling pipelines that I have used to process raw DArTseq data, but they may be applied to other types of reduced representation sequencing (RRS) raw data.
+The following is a summary of some SNP calling pipelines that I have used to process raw DArTseq data, but they may be applied to other types of reduced representation sequencing (RRS) raw data (alongside a reference genome).

 Variant calling falls into a few primary steps:
 <li>Mapping raw reads to a reference genome (or for refernce free variant calling forming the pseudogenome and calling references to this)</li>